13 January 2026

 Personal loans are flexible by design.
 They’re able to be used for a variety of purposes, from consolidating debt to funding your next holiday or even funding the purchase of your next car (we’ve broken down car loan stats in a separate page).

-The average personal loan amount applied for through Savvy during the 2024-25 financial year was $14,726.89.
+The average personal loan amount approved through Savvy during 2025 was $27,238.
 You can see how this breaks down by loan type in the following graph:

 However, the following graph shows the average amount requested on personal loan applications for each general category through Savvy:

-As you can see, car expenses was the most popular reason for requesting a personal loan through Savvy over this period.
+As you can see, covering car expenses was the most popular reason for requesting a personal loan through Savvy over this period at more than 37% of all approved loans.
 This covers anything from repairs to maintenance, modifications and other on-road costs.
-Paying for household bills and other outstanding debts, including medical expenses, rent or bond costs and vet bills, was the second-most common purpose cited, ahead of general living expenses like groceries, child-related costs and education expenses.
+Loans for recreational vehicles, such as motorbikes, jet skis and camper vans, were the second-most popular (18.0%), ahead of bill or debt coverage like debt consolidation, rent, bond and more.

 However, for the purposes of this page, we’re going to explore the four most popular personal loan assets: caravan loans, motorbike loans, boat loans and jet ski loans.